Top 20 Facts – The Best Facts about Books

 In fact, he gave away the typewriter when he was writing ‘The Adventure’s of Tom Sawyer’ twice.
 Both times it returned to him.

 This interesting fact is for the reading addicts.
 Has there been a time when someone has asked you if you prefer paperback or hardback books over eBooks?
 Maybe there were several times when you were asked this question and you responded about how you disliked eBooks?
 Quite often people say they prefer paperback and hardback books but are not able to give an exact reason.
-Could this be that reason?
+Could this be the reason?

 16. The author of Peter Pan, J.M.
 Barrie gave the rights of this book to Great Ormond Street Hospital